-Checksums work by giving the party on the receiving end information about the transmission to make sure that the full range of data is fully delivered.
+Checksums work by giving the party on the receiving end information about the transmission to ensure that the full range of data is delivered.
 The checksum value itself is typically a long string of letters and numbers that act as a sort of fingerprint for a file or set of files to indicate the number of bits included in the transmission.

-If the checksum value calculated by the end user is even slightly different from the original checksum value of the file, it can alert all parties in the transmission that the file was corrupted or tampered with by a third party.
-From there, the receiver can investigate what went wrong or try re-downloading the file.
+If the checksum value the user calculates is even slightly different from the checksum value of the original file, it can alert all parties in the transmission that the file was corrupted or tampered with by a third party, such as in the case of malware.
+From there, the receiver can investigate what went wrong or try downloading the file again.

-The common protocols used to determine checksum numbers are the transmission control protocol (TCP) and the user diagram protocol (UDP).
+The common protocols used to determine checksum numbers are Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 TCP is typically more reliable for tracking transmitted packets of data, but UDP may be beneficial to avoid slowing down transmission time.

-While checksum values that do not match can signal something went wrong during transmission, a few factors can cause this to happen, such as:
+While checksum values that don't match can signal something went wrong during transmission, a few factors can cause this to happen, such as the following:

 Common types of checksum algorithms

 There are multiple cryptographic hash functions that programmers can use to generate checksum values.
-A few common ones include:
+A few common ones are the following:

-SHA-0 – This hash function was the first of its kind and it was withdrawn shortly after its creation in 1993.
+- Secure Hash Algorithm (SHA) 0.
+This hash function was the first of its kind but was withdrawn shortly after its creation in 1993.

-SHA-2 (224, 256, 384, 512) – This family of hash functions relies on sounds and numbers to create a checksum value.
-The resultant checksums are vulnerable to length extension attacks, which involve a hacker reconstructing the internal state of a file by learning its hash digest.
+- SHA-2 (SHA-224, SHA-256, SHA-384, SHA-512).
+This family of hash functions relies on the size of the file and numbers to create a checksum value.
+The resulting checksums are vulnerable to length extension attacks, which involve a hacker reconstructing the internal state of a file by learning its hash digest.

-MD5 – This hash function creates a checksum value, but each file will not necessarily have a unique number, so it is open to vulnerabilities if a hacker swaps out a file with the same checksum value.
+- Message Digest 5 (MD5).
+The MD5 hash function creates a checksum value, but each file won't necessarily have a unique number.
+So, it's open to vulnerabilities if a hacker swaps out a file with the same checksum value.